thecuriousneutrino/TriggerApplication/DataModel/README.md

 Stores (in vectors) relative digit time and PMTID.
 Optionally, store digit charge.

-Vectors must be complete at time of creating the SubSample (i.e. there is no `AddDigit()` method)
+Vectors of hit information are added using the `Append` method.

 All digit times are relative to the `m_timestamp`.
 When comparing times between different SubSamples, this needs to be taken into account.
-Since `m_timestamp` and `m_time` have different units, one should use the method `TimeDifference` to calculate time differences between relative times in different SubSamples.

 ### TimeDelta